 And in a letter commenting on the encyclical Laudato Si’ from Pope Francis, Bishop Noonan wrote, “We are a part of the body of Christ; we do not live in isolation.
 We are a community, we live in our common home, and as such, we are responsible for each other… We are called to love one another as Christ loves us.
 We are not called to disparage the human person because of our differing faith beliefs.”

 Dennis Johnson, Jr., diocesan secretary for laity, family, and life who oversees ecumenism and interreligious dialogue commented, “It is fundamentally important for Catholics to remember that ecumenism and interreligious dialogue are an integral part of our Tradition.
 Every Pope since the Second Vatican Council has taken particular strides to unify Christians and all people of faith.
 We need to make this an ongoing commitment.”

 All the faithful of the Diocese of Orlando are encouraged to make that commitment by participating in the Common Prayer: Catholic-Lutheran Commemoration of the Reformation.
-Bishop Felipe Estevez of the Diocese of St. Augustine and Bishop Marcus Lohrmann of the Evangelical Lutheran Church in America, Florida-Bahamas Synod, will be joining Bishop John Noonan on day to pray together for healing and unity among the Body of Christ.
+Bishop Noonan will join Bishop Felipe Estevez of the Diocese of St. Augustine and Bishop Marcus Lohrmann of the Evangelical Lutheran Church in America, Florida-Bahamas Synod, on a historic day in Catholic-Lutheran relations to pray together for healing and unity among the Body of Christ.